-For battery saving applications where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthrough mode.
-This mode significantly reduces power consumption, as most of the device is powered down during this passthrough operation.
+For battery saving applications where neither analog nor digital signal processing are required, the device can be put in a special analog signal passthru mode.
+This mode significantly reduces power consumption, as most of the device is powered down during this pass through operation.

-The serial control bus supports the I2C protocol, while the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
+The serial control bus supports SPI or I2C protocols, while the serial audio data bus is programmable for I2S, left/right-justified, DSP, or TDM modes.
 A highly programmable PLL is included for flexible clock generation and support for all standard audio rates from a wide range of available MCLKs, varying from 512 kHz to 50 MHz, with special attention paid to the most popular cases of 12-MHz, 13-MHz, 16-MHz, 19.2-MHz, and 19.68-MHz system clocks.

-The TLV320AlC3105 operates from an analog supply of 2.7 V-3.6 V, a digital core supply of 1.525 V-1.95 V, and a digital I/O supply of 1.1 V-3.6 V. The device is available in a 5-mm × 5-mm 32-pin QFN package.
+The TLV320AIC3106 operates from an analog supply of 2.7 V-3.6 V, a digital core supply of 1.65 V-1.95 V, and a digital I/O supply of 1.1 V-3.6 V. The device is available in the 5-mm × 5-mm, 80-ball MicroStar Junior[TM] BGA package and a 7-mm × 7-mm, 48-lead QFN package.